 Old Bay Seasoning is a blend of herbs and spices produced in Maryland by McCormick & Company.
 The seafood seasoning mix includes mustard, paprika, celery seed, bay leaf, both black and red pepper, cinnamon, cloves, allspice, nutmeg, cardamom, salt, mace, and ginger.
 Although is most popular for seasoning seafood, Old Bay is used to spice up a variety of foods including french fries, fried chicken, hamburgers, dips, vegetables, and more.

 Maryland farmers grow a variety of fruits and vegetables.
 Here is an alphabetical list of typical Maryland products:

 Apples, Apricots, Arugula, Asian Pears, Asparagus, Beets, Blackberries, Blueberries, Bok Choy, Boysenberries, Broccoli, Brussel Sprouts, Cabbage, Cantaloupes, Carrots, Cauliflower, Celery, Cherries, Collards, Cucumbers, Currants, Daikon, Edamame, Soybeans, Eggplant, Endive, Grapes, Green Beans, Green Onions, Green Peppers, Hot Peppers, Kale, Leeks, Lettuce, Lima Beans, Melons, Mushrooms, Mustard Greens, Nectarines, Okra, Onions, Parsnips, Peaches, Pears, Peas, Persimmons, Plums, Potatoes, Radishes, Raspberries, Rhubarb, Rutabagas, Salad Greens, Shallots, Spinach, Sprouts, Squash, Strawberries, Sweet Corn, Sweet Peppers, Sweet Potatoes, Swiss Chard, Tomatillos, Tomatoes, Turnips, Watermelons, Zucchini.

 Smith Island Cake

 Known as the “official state dessert” of Maryland, Smith Island Cake contains several thin layers of yellow cake with rich chocolate fudge icing in between.
 The origin of the cake is unknown but it dates back to the 1600s and the early settlement of Smith Island, Maryland’s only inhabited island in the Chesapeake Bay.
-You can order them online from the Original Smith Island Cake Company or the Smith Island Baking Company.
+You can order them online from the Smith Island Baking Company.